BradleyCulley/bradleyculley.github.io/_posts/2025-01-05-the-demon-haunted-world.md

 <hr/>

 <p>
     Quite an incredible book.
-It was Sagan final book.
-It was published in 1997, a year after his death.
+It was Sagan's final book.
     It's an unrestrained exposition of the core elements of Sagan's worldview: most especially science, pseudoscience, rationality, and wonder.
 </p>